PSY3030 : Foundations in Forensic Psychology

 Assessment Rationale And Relationship

-For the in-course assessment (ICA), students are required to submit a 1,000 word functional analysis report of a specific problem behaviour.
-This report will allow students to demonstrate their occupational awareness in forensic psychology, skills in synthesising and presenting materials, and evaluating and summarising appropriate material.
+For the in-course assessment (ICA), students are required to submit a 1,000 word formulation explaining an offenders behaviour as if to a non-psychologist professional in a forensic setting (E.g. a judge probation officer, or prison worker).
+This report will allow students to demonstrate their occupational awareness in forensic psychology, skills in synthesising and presenting materials, and evaluating and summarising appropriate material to a lay audience.
 It will assess their ability to select the appropriate information from source materials and their critical evaluation skills.